 Acquirers of private businesses generally prefer to buy assets, not stock.
 For buyers, buying assets reduces their future tax bills, improves their cash flow, and reduces potential legal liabilities.
 When asked to buy stock and forgo these benefits, buyers usually expect to negotiate a meaningful price discount.
 However, given the magnitude of the QSBS tax break, especially when eligible for 100% exclusion, a seller of QSBS could give a buyer a significant price discount and still come out well ahead (relative to selling assets).

 Fortunately, the reduction in the corporate tax rate to a flat 21% under the Tax Cuts and Jobs Act of 2017 makes a C Corp asset sale more palatable.
 The corporation will have to pay 21% on the gains, but the shareholder, when they receive the remaining sale proceeds through a liquidating dividend, can use Sec.
 1202 to avoid tax on that cash.
 The overall tax effect is closer to that of an asset sale by an S Corp or LLC.

 Do you have QSBS?

-If you intend to sell your business some day, be aware that tax minimization strategies such as QSBS can have a major impact on how much money you take home after taxes.
-Some strategies can take 5 years or more to implement, so start early, and be sure that your tax advisor is involved and up to the task.
+If you intend to sell your business some day, please be aware that tax minimization strategies can have a major impact on how much money goes into your pocket.
+Some strategies can take 5 years to implement, so get your M&A and tax advisor involved early on.

 * * *

-Exit Strategies Group’s M&A brokerage professionals dedicate themselves to staying abreast of tax minimization strategies in business sale, merger and acquisition transactions.
+Exit Strategies Group’s M&A advisors are dedicated to staying abreast of tax minimization strategies in business sale, merger and acquisition transactions.
 Al Statz is founder and President of Exit Strategies and is based in Sonoma County California.
-For further information on this subject or to discuss selling your company, Al can be reached at email@example.com or 707-781-8580.
+For further information on this subject or to discuss selling a company, contact Al at email@example.com or 707-781-8580.